 MMP provides technical assistance grants to selected participating media to enable them to cover specific needs contributing to their long-term sustainability.
 MMP also commissions or purchases content analysis and market research data to further the program's goals and publishes its own reports on the Myanmar media sector.

-Assessing the business challenges facing Myanmar's ethnic media
+Assessing the business challenges facing Myanmar's media from COVID-19 and more

 MMP's In-house trainings are very useful and practical and meet our needs.
 MDIF-MMP is very active and closely monitors our activities and pushes us to advance.